 • The volume of circulating blood increases, by the end of pregnancy it exceeds baseline by 40%;

-• The growing uterus begins to occupy most of the abdominal cavity and, closer to childbirth, puts a lot of pressure on the diaphragm.
-As a result, the woman has shortness of breath.
+• The growing uterus begins to occupy most of the abdominal cavity and, closer to childbirth, puts strong pressure on the diaphragm.
+As a result, the woman experiences shortness of breath.

-• During gestation, the so-called "third circle of blood circulation" appears - the placental-uterine.
+• During pregnancy, the so-called “third circle of blood circulation” appears - the placental-uterine circulation.

-All these factors contribute to the fact that the heart begins to beat faster, and also increases the pressure in the pulmonary artery.
-In this regard, women with this anomaly in the heart may have adverse complications.
-Therefore, pregnant women with this pathology are subject to the supervision of a cardiologist.
+All these factors contribute to the fact that the heart begins to beat faster, and the pressure in the pulmonary artery increases.
+Because of this, women with this heart abnormality may experience adverse complications.
+Therefore, pregnant women with this pathology are subject to observation by a cardiologist.

-Despite the fact that in most cases this heart anomaly occurs without any clinical symptoms, young people with an open oval window are classified in category B with limited fitness for military service.
-This is due primarily to the fact that with high physical exertion, the likelihood of complications is high.
+Despite the fact that in most cases this cardiac anomaly occurs without any clinical symptoms, young people with a patent foramen ovale are classified as category B with a restriction of suitability for military service.
+This is primarily due to the fact that with high physical activity there is a high probability of developing complications.

 conclusions

-In connection with the development of additional research methods, the identification of such an anomaly as an open oval window has increased significantly.
+Due to the development of additional research methods, the identification of such anomalies as a patent oval window has increased significantly.

-In most cases, this pathology is discovered as an accidental finding during research.
-However, patients must be informed that they have an open oval window, they also need to know about certain restrictions in physical labor, as well as in choosing a profession.
+In most cases, this pathology is discovered as an incidental finding during examination.
+However, patients must be informed that they have an open oval window, and they also need to know about certain restrictions in physical work, as well as in choosing a profession.

-Particularly noteworthy is the presence of a large oval foramen, which in fact is an analogue of an atrial septal defect.
+The presence of a large foramen ovale, which is essentially an analogue of an atrial septal defect, deserves special attention.
 In this situation, surgical correction is recommended for patients.

 Characteristics and symptoms of an open oval window in the heart of a child

-The disease with the beautiful name "open oval window" in newborns and children under the age of 5 has recently become common.
-This "window" is an oval opening, up to 3 mm in diameter, located in the median zone of the septal space between the two atria.
-The septum divides the two atria in half, representing a natural defense, in its center there is a small indentation in the form of an oval fossa.
-Such a "window" is on the bottom of the recess, supplemented with a valve and can normally close after a certain period.
+A disease with the beautiful name “patent foramen ovale” in newborns and children under 5 years of age has recently become widespread.
+This “window” is an oval hole, up to 3 mm in diameter, located in the middle zone of the septal space between the two atria.
+The septum divides the two atria in half, representing a natural protection; in its center there is a small depression in the shape of an oval fossa.
+This “window” is located at the bottom of the recess, supplemented with a valve and can normally close after a certain period.
 But this does not always happen, so we will consider the open oval window and the method of its treatment in more detail.

-An open oval window in a child's heart is a normal physiological sign when it tightens on its own for 2-5 years.
-This window is required by the fetus, since through it the atria are able to work and connect with each other.
-With the help of deepening, the blood from the vena cava instantly passes into the systemic circulation, since the fetal lungs do not yet work at full strength during pregnancy.
-All children are born with this pathology, and it is always present in babies.
+An open foramen ovale in a child’s heart is a normal physiological sign when it heals on its own within 2-5 years.
+This window is required by the fetus because through it the atria are able to work and connect with each other.
+With the help of a deepening, blood from the vena cava instantly passes into the systemic circulation, since the fetal lungs do not yet work at full capacity during pregnancy.
+All children are born with this pathology, and it is always present in infants.

-Sometimes the recess closes on its own in a child who has not yet had time to be born, which provokes a failure of the right ventricle and sudden death of the fetus in the womb or after birth.
-After birth, the baby breathes fully, the circulation of the lungs begins to work.
-Since oxygen enters from the lungs into the atria, they no longer need to connect through the opening, and the window closes after a certain period of time.
+Sometimes the depression closes on its own in a child who has not yet been born, which provokes right ventricular failure and sudden death of the fetus in the womb or after birth.
+After birth, the baby breathes fully, and the blood circulation of the lungs begins to work.
+As oxygen flows from the lungs into the atria, they no longer need to connect through the opening, and the window closes after a certain period of time.

 Important!
-Since babies experience heavy loads, and taking into account their unprepared body, the oval groove still works: during feeding, if the baby is crying or screaming, the pressure in the right heart zone becomes higher.
+Because kids experience heavy loads, and, taking into account their unprepared body, the oval recess still works: during feeding, if the child cries or screams, the pressure in the right zone of the heart becomes higher.

-When venous blood is ejected through the indentation in the baby, the triangular zone under the nose turns blue, this symptom guarantees a functioning oval window.
-It should completely close by the age of five, the duration of the process depends on the characteristics of the organism and manifests itself differently in each child.
-Usually, the oval does not close immediately; ideally, the valve grows gradually to the edges of the groove.
-In certain cases, it closes after a short period of time, in others, the duration of the process can be several years.
+When venous blood is released through the cavity, the baby’s triangular area under the nose turns blue, this symptom guarantees a functioning oval window.
+It should close completely by the age of five; the duration of the process depends on the characteristics of the body and manifests itself differently in each child.
+Usually, the closure of the oval does not occur immediately; ideally, the valve grows to the edges of the recess gradually.
+In certain cases, it closes after a short period of time; in others, the process can last several years.

 Symptoms of pathology

-The oval window in a newborn is considered the norm and most often does not become a cause for concern.
-But in about 20-30% of people, such a hole in the atrial zone does not completely grow together and is able to remain in a half-open form throughout life.
-In rare cases, it remains open: the deviation is recognized by ultrasound of the heart and is a defect of the septum between the atria (ASD).
-What is the danger of the defect, will the child have health problems in the future?
+An oval window in a newborn is considered normal and most often does not become a cause for concern.
+But in approximately 20-30% of people, such a hole in the atrium zone does not completely grow together and can remain half-open throughout life.
+In rare cases, it remains open: the deviation is recognized by ultrasound of the heart and is an atrial septal defect (ASD).
+Why is the defect dangerous?
+Will the child have health problems in the future?

 Important!
-A person with an open oval window needs to consult a cardiologist more often, he will be able to quickly identify all deviations and prescribe a treatment that prevents complications from occurring.
+A person with an unclosed foramen ovale needs to consult a cardiologist more often; he will be able to quickly identify all abnormalities and prescribe treatment that will prevent complications from occurring.

-With baffle problems, the service valve typical of an open oval window is completely missing.
-But the presence of a hole is not considered a dangerous deviation, it is classified as a small type anomaly (MARS).
-If it has not closed in a child under three years old, he is considered to be in the second health group.
-Young people of draft age with this defect are suitable for military service, but with additional restrictions.
-Such a deepening does not cause problems in life, since it can function when coughing or during physical exertion.
+With septal problems, the working valve typical of a patent oval window is completely absent.
+But the presence of a hole is not considered a dangerous deviation; it is classified as a small anomaly (MARS).
+If it has not closed in a child under three years of age, he is included in the second health group.
+Young people of conscription age with this defect are suitable for military service, but with additional restrictions.
+Such a depression does not cause problems in life, since it can function when coughing or during physical activity.
 Difficulties arise:

-• when blood passes through the atria, if the oval window in the heart in adults is not completely closed;
+• when blood passes through the atria, if the oval window in the heart in adults is not completely covered;

-• in the presence of diseases of the lungs or veins in the legs;
+• if you have diseases of the lungs or veins in the legs;

-The reasons for the presence of an open oval window of 2 mm or more in the heart are different, they are influenced by the physiological characteristics of the organism of each individual person.
+The reasons that there is an open oval window of 2 mm or larger in the heart are different, they are influenced by the physiological characteristics of the body of each individual person.
 On this moment there are no proven scientific theories or assumptions that could fully substantiate and confirm specific reasons pathology.
-When the valve does not fuse with the edges of the oval window, various factors are the cause.
-A removed echocardiography or ultrasound of the heart can reveal the presence of LLC.
+When the valve does not fuse with the edges of the oval window, the cause is various factors.
+Echocardiography or ultrasound of the heart can reveal the presence of LLC.

-Sometimes the valve is not able to close the recess completely due to its too small size, which provokes the non-closure of the natural oval window.
-Underdevelopment of the valve provokes poor ecology and stress, smoking or taking alcoholic beverages mother during pregnancy or constant contact with toxic components.
-An open oval window in the heart of an adult remains if developmental abnormalities, stunted growth or prematurity are found in childhood.
+Sometimes the valve is not able to close the recess completely due to its too small size, which provokes non-closure of the natural oval window.
+Underdevelopment of the valve is provoked by poor ecology and stressful conditions, smoking or taking alcoholic drinks mother during pregnancy or constant contact with toxic components.
+An open foramen ovale in the heart remains in an adult if developmental abnormalities, slow growth or prematurity are detected in childhood.

 Important!
-In the presence of thrombophlebitis of the legs or the pelvic area, some people increase the pressure in the area of the right heart regions, which later becomes the reason for the appearance of an open small oval window in adults.
+In the presence of thrombophlebitis of the legs or pelvic area, some people have increased pressure in the area of the right heart, which subsequently causes the appearance of an open small oval window in adults.

-Hereditary causes, dysplasia lesions of connective tissues, defects of the heart or valves of a congenital nature can lead to the opening of windows in children at an older age during development.
-If a child plays sports, he is at risk of developing such a defect, as playing sports seriously affects his health.
+Hereditary causes, dysplasia of connective tissue, defects of the heart or congenital valves can lead to the opening of windows in children at an older age during development.
+If a child plays sports, he is at risk of developing such a defect, since playing sports seriously affects health.
 Since the physical loads in gymnastics, athletics or other sports activities are serious, this provokes the appearance of a window.

 Signs depending on age

-Standard signs in newborns or adolescents are not recorded when an open oval window occurs in the interatrial septum, and often they learn about the presence of a defect by chance, for example: during echocardiography and other diagnostic procedures.
-Pathology does not threaten with serious complications, with the exception of other complex diseases that can affect it.
-For example: if a baby or an adult has hemodynamic problems upon detection of heart defects, including a mitral or tricuspid valve or a ductus arteriosus.
+Standard signs in newborns or adolescents are not recorded when an open oval window occurs in the interatrial septum, and the presence of a defect is often discovered by chance, for example: during echocardiography and other diagnostic procedures.
+The pathology does not threaten serious complications, with the exception of other complex diseases that may affect it.
+For example: if a child or adult has hemodynamic problems when heart defects are detected, including a mitral or tricuspid valve or ductus arteriosus.

-Symptoms of such a defect as an open oval window appear in both the infant and adolescents, in specific cases they change depending on age.
-When it comes to a baby 4-7 years old, the diagnosis in most cases is made during a standard examination by a pediatrician or pediatric cardiologist...
+Symptoms of a defect such as a patent oval window appear in both infants and adolescents, and in specific cases vary depending on age.
+When it comes to a child 4-7 years old, the diagnosis in most cases is made during a standard examination by a pediatrician or pediatric cardiologist.
 Only ultrasound or echocardiography can confirm the presence of a window.
-You can find out about the presence of a defect in infants by the main symptom - blue discoloration of the nasolabial triangular region and the area of the lips during stress.
+You can find out about the presence of a defect in infants by the main sign - blue discoloration of the nasolabial triangular area and lip area during exercise.
 Other deviations include:

 • frequent diseases of the lungs and bronchi;